Trump's abortion statement angers conservatives and gives the Biden campaign a new target

 Trump on Monday talked in more substance than we're used to.
 But he hardly put the issue to rest.

-In the coming days, Trump will almost certainly be pressed to respond to religious conservatives who condemned his position.
+Trump will almost certainly continue to engage with the religious conservatives who condemned his position.
 Perhaps more importantly, he'll also be asked to clarify key questions that he avoided altogether.

 Trump did not explicitly state whether, if elected again, he would or would not sign a national abortion ban should it reach his desk.